Nkiru Balonwu: Career

-Balonwu has worked in a variety of fields including law, technology and communications.
+Balonwu has worked in a variety of fields including law, technology, finance, show business, international development, advocacy and communications.

 She worked as a lecturer at the faculty of law, University of Lagos.

 In 2014, Balonwu became CEO of Spinlet, the first music streaming and digital distribution platform in Sub-Saharan Africa.
 During her time as CEO, Spinlet became Nigeria's first International Standard Recording Code (ISRC) Manager.

-In 2017, Balonwu founded African Women on Board which launched internationally at the Ford Foundation Center for Social Justice, New York, on 26 September 2019 during the United Nations General Assembly (UNGA), with the aim “to give a voice to African women and change how they're perceived”.
+In 2017, Balonwu founded African Women on Board which launched internationally at the Ford Foundation Center for Social Justice, New York, on 26 September 2019 during the United Nations General Assembly (UNGA), with the aim "to give a voice to African women and change how they're perceived".

 Leadership and appointments

-In 2018, Balonwu was appointed as a consultant by Nigeria's leading opposition party, to engage women during the 2019 Presidential campaign of former vice president and opposition candidate Atiku Abubakar.

 Balonwu's consultancy RDF was appointed to develop the concept for Lagos to the World (L2W), a global campaign in 2018 by the Lagos State government to drive foreign investment to the state.

 Awards and achievements

 On 25 October 2019, Balonwu received the Powerlist 2020 International award.
 The power list black excellence awards features 100 of the UK's most influential black people.
-Balonwu was the recipient of the International Award, “which is given to a person based outside of the UK, who is considered to have distinguished themselves as a change-maker, innovator, inspiration and person of considerable influence” in recognition of her work at African Women on Board.
+Balonwu was the recipient of the International Award, "which is given to a person based outside of the UK, who is considered to have distinguished themselves as a change-maker, innovator, inspiration and person of considerable influence" in recognition of her work at African Women on Board.

 In March 2016, Media publication, YNaija, in partnership with Leading Ladies Africa ranked Balonwu among the 100 Most Inspiring Women in Nigeria, an annual release that features "women who are deliberately impacting their world and local communities through the power and strength of their ideas and achievement."
 Balonwu received the honour for her work at Spinlet in "Revolution[ising] the way music content is shared and distributed".

 In 2010, Balonwu was a recipient of the Founder Region Fellowship, a gift-giving body that focuses on "improving the lives of women and girls locally and globally by giving fellowships to women who will truly make a difference in the world."
-Balonwu won the prize under a Law and Social Science focus and a legal dissertation based on analyzing the opportunities that the African film industry, “Nollywood” offers to women as a catalyst for economic development.
+Balonwu won the prize under a Law and Social Science focus and a legal dissertation based on analyzing the opportunities that the African film industry, "Nollywood" offers to women as a catalyst for economic development.